SpringRoll/SpringRoll/src/state/README.md

 import { UserData } from 'springroll';

 app.container.on('connected', async () => {
-  // Conect to your database
+  // connect to your database
-  let responce = await userData.OpenDb('dbName');
+  let response = await userData.OpenDb('dbName');

   // Work with IndexedDB below
   ...